Greenpeace: Climate and energy

 Greenpeace was one of the first parties to formulate a sustainable development scenario for climate change mitigation, which it did in 1993.
 According to sociologists Marc Mormont and Christine Dasnoy, the organization played a significant role in raising public awareness of global warming in the 1990s.
 Greenpeace has also focused on CFCs, because of both their global warming potential and their effect on the ozone layer.
 It was one of the leading participants advocating early phase-out of ozone depleting substances in the Montreal Protocol.
 In the early 1990s, Greenpeace developed a CFC-free refrigerator technology, "Greenfreeze" for mass production together with the refrigerator industry.
 United Nations Environment Programme awarded Greenpeace for "outstanding contributions to the protection of the Earth's ozone layer" in 1997.
 In 2011 two-fifths of the world's total production of refrigerators were based on Greenfreeze technology, with over 600 million units in use.

 Currently Greenpeace considers global warming to be the greatest environmental problem facing the Earth.
 It calls for global greenhouse gas emissions to peak in 2015 and to decrease as close to zero as possible by 2050.
 To reach these numbers, Greenpeace has called for the industrialized countries to cut their emissions at least 40% by 2020 (from 1990 levels) and to give substantial funding for developing countries to build a sustainable energy capacity, to adapt to the inevitable consequences of global warming, and to stop deforestation by 2020.
 Together with EREC, Greenpeace has formulated a global energy scenario, "Energy [R]evolution", where 80% of the world's total energy is produced with renewables, and the emissions of the energy sector are decreased by over 80% of the 1990 levels by 2050.

 Using direct action, members Greenpeace have protested several times against coal by occupying coal power plants and blocking coal shipments and mining operations, in places such as New Zealand, Svalbard, Australia, and the United Kingdom.
 Greenpeace is also critical of extracting petroleum from oil sands and has used direct action to block operations at the Athabasca oil sands in Canada.

 Green Planet Energy

-In 1999, Greenpeace Germany (NGO) founded Greenpeace Energy, a renewable electricity cooperative that supplied customers with fossil gas starting from 2011.
+In 1999, Greenpeace Germany (NGO) founded Greenpeace Energy, a renewable electricity cooperative that also supplied customers with fossil gas starting from 2011.
 After a 2021 media outcry about an entity associated with Greenpeace selling fossil fuel which has been described as greenwashing, the cooperative changed its name to Green Planet Energy.
 The Greenpeace Germany NGO retains one share in the cooperative, which has been criticized for "greenwashing" Russian gas.